This is a case study of Android app development and promotion.

 Mobile app development

-So after 4-5 months of coding, I had a product with a few features but the app didn’t look pretty.
+So after 5-6 months of coding, I had a product with a few features but the app didn’t look pretty.
 I knew I couldn’t design well, because I hadn’t designed any app in the past.
 So I went to Dribbble and in a period of about one month, I contacted over 200 designers to work for me.
 I was offering them 40% equity.
 The reply was always the same, they were all busy to work with some one without cash, or anything to prove his worth.
 But there was an app to be designed and it had to be beautiful.
 So I took a break and started freelancing till the time i could find any one to work with me.
 I freelanced for about 2 months.
 I earned about 1600$ and saved about 500$ from it.
-I decided not to hire a designer for the layout of the app , I realized that it was only me who was supposed to do it.
+I was freelancing on www.freelancer.com.
+I decided not to hire a designer for the layout of the app because people were demanding much more money than I had saved and they weren’t of the same standard as I had seen on Dribbble.
+So I had three options, earn more money, convince some designer to work for me on equity or do it myself.
+I realized that it was only me who was supposed to do it.
 It was my dream to make it big,and only I was responsible to make it big.

-So I googled up “pretty apps” and looked through their images and studied them thoroughly.
-I went to various websites which showcased app designs and I came to know about designing apps.
+So I googled up “pretty apps” and looked through the images and studied them thoroughly.
+I went to various websites which showcased app designs and I came to know a little bit about designing apps.
 I came to know which color combinations look good.
 What kind of fonts go well with each other.
 How many fonts to use.
 What kind of backgrounds to use etc and by June 2014, I finished my app and it was almost ready to be launched on google play.

 I would have always thought that I was a bad designer, if I hadn’t tried.